connexcs/docs/docs/webphone.md

 ConnexCS **Web Phone** needs the following two domains to function efficiently:

 1. **Web Server (Domain A):** This location hosts the phone, and the customers receives the URL.
-Create a CNAME on your domain, such as `webphone.yourdomain.com`, and point it to our web server at `webphone.connexcs.com` (responsible for web services, and yes, this is the same as the customer portal).
+Create a CNAME on your domain, such as `webphone.yourdomain.com`, and point it to our web server at `webphone.connexcs.com` (responsible for web services).
 2. **SIP Switch (Domain B):** Create the WebRTC domain and it's CNME should point towards the [DNS you create](https://docs.connexcs.com/setup/settings/dns/).

    2.1 Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:** to create your DNS.